 Next Steps

-This Final Report will be delivered to the GNSO Council for its consideration of the recommendations created by the EPDP in accordance with the GNSO’s Working Group Guidelines.
+This Final Report will be delivered to the GNSO Council for its consideration of the recommendations developed through this EPDP.

 Final Recommendations

 The EPDP team has kept the GNSO Council’s instructions regarding consideration of an appropriate policy solution for Recommendation #5 from the IGO-INGO Access to Curative Rights PDP at the forefront in its work.
 However, the EPDP team concluded early on that a feasible and appropriate policy solution cannot be crafted simply by looking at that recommendation in isolation.
-Although Recommendation #5 is concerned with the outcome of a dispute resolution process where the affected IGO asserts immunity from jurisdiction, the EPDP team agreed that it should first determine how and which IGOs are able to file a complaint under the relevant dispute resolution mechanism.
+Although Recommendation #5 is concerned with the outcome of a dispute resolution process where the affected IGO asserts immunity from jurisdiction, the EPDP team agreed that, in order to address this specific issue, it needed to first determine how and which IGOs are able to file a complaint under the relevant dispute resolution mechanism.
 In this regard, EPDP team members noted that, due to national State obligations under the Paris Convention for the Protection of Industrial Property, IGOs may not own hold registered trademarks in their names, acronyms, or other identifiers.

 This presents a challenge for such IGOs, as there is a specific requirement under the UDRP and URS that a complainant “must demonstrate that the domain name at issue is identical or confusingly similar to a trademark in which the complainant has rights”.
-As a result of its discussion of this initial problem, the EPDP team proposes Recommendation #1, which it believes will clarify eligibility requirements for IGOs to demonstrate (unregistered) rights under the UDRP and URS.
+As a result of its discussions, the EPDP team proposes Recommendation #1, which it believes will clarify eligibility requirements for IGOs to demonstrate (unregistered) rights under the UDRP and URS.

-To address the specific issue under Recommendation #5 from the IGO-INGO Access to Curative Rights PDP, the EPDP team proposes a single package of recommendations (Recommendations #2, #3, #4, and #5) that are intended to be “interdependent” (as contemplated by Section 13 of the GNSO’s PDP Manual).
-The EPDP team believes that this set of recommendations is responsive to the GNSO Council’s directions that the proposed policy solution be “generally consistent” with the GNSO Council’s previous approval of the first four recommendations from the IGO-INGO Access to Curative Rights PDP.
+To address the specific issue under Recommendation #5 from the IGO-INGO Access to Curative Rights PDP, the EPDP team proposes a further set of recommendations (Recommendations #2, #3, #4, and #5) that, in combination with Recommendation #1, are intended to be “interdependent” (as contemplated by Section 13 of the GNSO’s PDP Manual).
+The EPDP team believes that this set of recommendations is responsive to the GNSO Council’s directions that the proposed policy solution be “generally consistent” with the four other recommendations from the IGO-INGO Access to Curative Rights PDP.

 Final Recommendations

-The GNSO Council voted not to approve the original Recommendation #5 from the IGO-INGO Access to Curative Rights Protection Mechanisms PDP.
-The EPDP Team’s collective understanding is that the GNSO Council thereby rejected the original Recommendation #5 and, instead, tasked the RPM Phase 1 PDP Working Group to develop a policy solution for the problem that the original Recommendation #5 was intended to solve and that would be generally consistent with Recommendations #1 - #4 from that PDP.
+The GNSO Council had decided not to approve the original Recommendation #5 from the IGO-INGO Access to Curative Rights Protection Mechanisms PDP.
+The EPDP Team’s collective understanding is that the GNSO Council thereby rejected the original Recommendation #5 and, instead, tasked the RPM PDP Working Group to develop a policy solution for the problem that the original Recommendation #5 was intended to solve and that would be generally consistent with Recommendations #1 - #4 from that PDP.
 The EPDP Team believes that its final recommendations (below) address the issues raised by IGOs’ jurisdictional immunity in relation to court proceedings following a UDRP or URS decision, and that these recommendations are responsive to the GNSO Council’s directions that the proposed policy solution be “generally consistent” with Recommendations #1 - #4 from the IGO-INGO Access to Curative Rights PDP.
 As such, the EPDP Team recommends that the GNSO Council approve the following final Recommendations #1 - #5 from this EPDP.

-To address the specific issue under Recommendation #5 from the IGO-INGO Access to Curative Rights PDP, the EPDP team is proposing a single package of recommendations (set forth below) that are intended to be “interdependent” (as contemplated by Section 13 of the GNSO’s PDP Manual).
+To address the specific issue under Recommendation #5 from the IGO-INGO Access to Curative Rights PDP, the EPDP team is proposing the following single package of recommendations.

-The EPDP team wishes to emphasize that its recommendations are to be read in the following context:
+The EPDP team wishes to emphasize that its final recommendations are to be read in the following context: